Voxelum/x-minecraft-launcher/README.md

 The renderer is/are just (a) browsers which communicate with main.
 It maintains a copy of the store.
 (I can be a full copy, or a partial copy) User's input will trigger an [action](https://vuex.vuejs.org/guide/actions.html) or [commit](https://vuex.vuejs.org/guide/mutations.html), and it will be sync to the main.
 Though, it does't require any extra action for developer.
 The local commit and action will automatically send to main.
 The developer can treat the renderer as a normal vue application.

-### Using Vscode Typescript Intellisense

-The project is mainly written by js.
-Though, by adding tricky typescript definition files (d.ts), we can have useful code snippets even for vue commit/dispatch!
-That really save my brain and improve the productivity.
-See the [store definition file](src/universal/store/store.d.ts) for more details.
+### Project Tech Stack

+After a whole refactor, the project is mostly covered by Typescript.

+Though, this is not optimized now.
+Typescript on vue side now is lagging the dev compile time.
+Maybe optimize it later.

+The vue part is migrating to [vue composition API](https://github.com/vuejs/composition-api) interface.

 ## Dev